 What's actually in Taste of the Wild?

-We analyzed Taste of the Wild Canyon River Grain-Free Trout & Smoked Salmon Cat Food.
-The first five ingredients are trout, ocean fish meal, sweet potatoes, peas, and potatoes.
+We analyzed the 2026 reformulated Taste of the Wild Canyon River Grain-Free Trout & Smoke-Flavored Salmon Cat Food.
+The first five ingredients are trout, fish meal, salmon meal, sweet potatoes, and lentils.

 The good stuff